seanradford/jaspr_ui/README.md

       ref: daisyui # branch name
 ```

+### Use CDN for Tailwind and DaisyUI

 Add Tailwindcss and Font Awesome Icon from CDN.
-If you want to build custom css file, you should use [jaspr_tailwind](https://pub.dev/packages/jaspr_tailwind) .
+If you want to build custom css file, you should use [jaspr_tailwind](https://pub.dev/packages/jaspr_tailwind).

 ```dart
 runApp(Document(